FAIRmat-NFDI/nomad-docs/docs/tutorial/explore.md

    Familiarity with composition, electronic properties (for example, band gap), and common experimental or computational methods can be helpful, but it is not required.

 ---

-## What you will learn

-In this tutorial, you will learn how to:

-1. Navigate the **EXPLORE** section of the NOMAD GUI
-2. Search and filter published entries across different domains
-3. Use the search bar to query structured metadata and perform range-based searches
-4. Apply and combine filters to refine search results efficiently
-5. Create and customize interactive widgets for advanced data exploration
-6. Use NOMAD’s Explore dashboards to answer concrete scientific questions using real data

 ## Navigate to NOMAD's explore entries page